Toronto Pearson Viscount station

-Viscount station is the northerly terminus of the Link Train automated people mover serving Toronto Pearson International Airport in Mississauga, Ontario, Canada.
+Viscount station is the northern terminus of the Terminal Link automated people mover serving Toronto Pearson International Airport in Mississauga, Ontario, Canada.
 It is located on the south side of Viscount Road, between American Drive and Highway 409.

 The station is an elevated structure with a single island platform built beside the employee parking lot, long term discount multi-storey parking garage, reduced rate parking lots and the ALT Hotel.
-There are bus connections to MiWay Routes 24 and 107.
+There are bus connections to MiWay Routes 24 and 107 as well as Brampton Transit Route 505A Züm Bovaird.

-This station is located near a future transit hub proposed by the GTAA and Metrolinx with connections to Line 5 Eglinton, Line 6 Finch West, GO Regional Express Rail, the Mississauga Transitway and many more local and regional bus connections.
+This station is located near a future transit hub proposed by the GTAA and Metrolinx with connections to Line 5 Eglinton, Line 6 Finch West, GO Expansion, the Mississauga Transitway and many more local and regional bus connections.

-Based on renderings, building this hub may involve the removal of the Link Train but this is subject to change.
+Based on renderings, building this hub may involve the removal of the Terminal Link but this is subject to change.